 If I were young again I would say there were three reasons to visit Niš, namely wine, beer and rakija.
-The liquor not only flows abundantly here, it is also dirt cheap.
-But as a woman of a certain age, I noticed that the third largest city in Serbia has much more to offer than the pleasures of Bacchus.
+The liquor not only flows abundantly here, but it is also dirt cheap.
+But as a woman of a certain age, I noticed that the third-largest city in Serbia has much more to offer than the pleasures of Bacchus.
 The tourist will find at its doorstep breathtaking scenery, rich gastronomy, several festivals and historical traces of Romans and Ottomans.
 Moreover, this destination is ideal for a city trip, because it has direct flight access from ten cities in Europe.

 However, before you book a ticket to Nis, it is important to realize that a trip to Serbia, is Eastern Europe for the experienced traveller.
 The country is keen to become a member of the European Union but has not reached that status yet.

 Life costs next to nothing for the average Western European traveller.
 A pint of beer goes for one euro, a packet of cigarettes for two and a 15-minute taxi ride costs less than three euros.
 There is still plenty of smoking in public places, including restaurants.
 Corruption, poverty and unemployment are still commonplace in Serbia (source).

 It is also a region with unresolved war history.
 Although Serbia is now an independent state, the country was during most of the last century part of former communist Yugoslavia.
 The Balkan republic fell apart after the bloody Yugoslav wars.
 Kosovo, a southern neighbour, is still a province of the country according to the Serbs, although the Albanian majority in Kosovo declared its independence in February 2008.
 It is therefore not possible to reach Serbia through Kosovo since the border is not recognized by the Serbs.

 However, the Republic of Kosovo is recognized by 108 of the 193 UN members.